INTERVENTIONAL RADIOLOGY CANCER TREATMENTS

 What are Interventional Radiology (IR) cancer treatments?

 Interventional radiology is a relatively new field of medicine that utilizes a less invasive approach to both diagnosis and treatment with regard to cancer.
 There are two basic approaches to treatment/diagnosis.
-The first is the use of a radiofrequency or other ablation probe which is placed under imaging guidance into the body and into the tumor through the skin.
+The first is the use of a radiofrequency or other ablation probes which is placed under imaging guidance into the body and into the tumor through the skin.
 The other approach would be

 through the artery.
 Typically, the artery in the right groin (common femoral artery) is accessed through the skin.
 Using different small tubes (catheters) and wires, the artery supplying the tumor is accessed.
-A small amount of contrast injected to confirm location.
-At this point, either beads with radiation, beads with no radiation or beads laced with chemotherapy are injected into the tumor.
+A small amount of contrast was injected to confirm the location.
+At this point, either bead with radiation, beads with no radiation, or beads laced with chemotherapy is injected into the tumor.

 - Hepatocellular carcinoma (liver cancer)

 - Metastatic disease to the liver (most commonly from the breast or colon)